Leaving the car at home? Learn everything you need to know about public transportation in Belgium, including trains, buses, trams, and more.

 Traveling by tram in Belgium

-- An additional sixth tram system exists in Han-sur-Lesse, operating on a popular touristic route.
+An additional sixth tram system exists in Han-sur-Lesse, operating on a popular tourist route.

 Taxis typically charge a set fare plus a certain amount per kilometer traveled.
-This cost per kilometer varies between urban and rural areas and there is a supplement for nighttime travel.
-Tipping is not expected, although you may wish to round up to the nearest euro.
+This cost per kilometer varies between urban and rural areas and there is a supplement for night-time travel.
+Tipping is not expected, although travelers often round up to the nearest euro.